- Matthew (Matt) Gallagher, Community-based Restoration Manager, Anacostia Watershed Society (AWS)

 Our featured guests are:

-- Show ‘1’: Matthew (Matt) Gallagher, Community-based Restoration Manager, Anacostia Watershed Society (AWS), (In-Studio), Theme: “Anacostia Watershed Society and its Watershed Stewards Academy – National Capital Region”
+- Segment ‘1’: Matthew (Matt) Gallagher, Community-based Restoration Manager, Anacostia Watershed Society (AWS), (In-Studio), Theme: “Anacostia Watershed Society and its Watershed Stewards Academy – National Capital Region”

-- Show ‘2’: Matthew (Matt) Gallagher, Community-based Restoration Manager, Anacostia Watershed Society (AWS), (In-Studio), Theme: “Green Infrastructure”
+- Segment ‘2’: Matthew (Matt) Gallagher, Community-based Restoration Manager, Anacostia Watershed Society (AWS), (In-Studio), Theme: “Green Infrastructure”

-- Show ‘3’: Matthew (Matt) Gallagher, Community-based Restoration Manager, Anacostia Watershed Society (AWS), (In-Studio), Theme: “Water Quality and Macroinvertebrate Sampling”
+- Segment ‘3’: Matthew (Matt) Gallagher, Community-based Restoration Manager, Anacostia Watershed Society (AWS), (In-Studio), Theme: “Water Quality and Macroinvertebrate Sampling”

-- Show ‘4’: Matthew (Matt) Gallagher, Community-based Restoration Manager, Anacostia Watershed Society (AWS), (In-Studio), Theme: “Developing a Relationship with the Anacostia River”
+- Segment ‘4’: Matthew (Matt) Gallagher, Community-based Restoration Manager, Anacostia Watershed Society (AWS), (In-Studio), Theme: “Developing a Relationship with the Anacostia River”

 The Anacostia Watershed Society (AWS) was founded in 1989 by a small group of concerned individuals who decided the environmental needs of the Anacostia River and its watershed Communities required serious attention.
 The “Mission” of AWS is to restore and protect the Anacostia River and its watershed communities.
 The “Vision” is to make the Anacostia River “Swimmable” and “Fishable” by 2025, in keeping with the Clean Water Act, for the health and enjoyment of everyone in the community.
 Community involvement is critical to achieving this vision and AWS seeks win-win-win solutions through strong partnerships and coalitions, with all parts of the community, government, and other stakeholders.